Events

 3 Week - Introduction to Wine Course

-Run over 3 consecutive Tuesdays, this is designed for people who enjoy wine and want to learn more about it, in a fun, friendly and relaxed setting with no previous wine tasting experience necessary!
+Run over 3 consecutive weeks (one evening per week), this is designed for people who enjoy wine and want to learn more about it, in a fun, friendly and relaxed setting with no previous wine tasting experience necessary!

 Course Breakdown: